Becoming a Learning Experience Designer

 From a student perspective lessons are experiences.
 It makes sense, therefore, to think of lesson planning as designing learning experiences.
 This will change what you do.

 There are two sets of principles you can draw on in becoming a learning experience designer.
-The first are pedagogical principles.
+The first consists of pedagogical principles.

 Pedagogical Principles for Designing Great Educational Experiences